💡 Please Note

 There is in fact a lot of evidence that points towards the importance of oxidative stress in the pathology of autism.
 A decrease in the antioxidant capacity of the brain may have functional consequences through cell damage, chronic inflammation, protein, and DNA damage.

-One study has shown that oral and transdermal glutathione supplementation has a positive effect on glutathione levels.
+A 2011 clinic trial indicated that oral and transdermal glutathione supplementation has a positive effect on glutathione levels.
 This may help readjust the balance between oxidizing factors and antioxidants in the brain.

 Aging is something everybody is concerned with.
 It affects every cell in the body, but the most visible effect is on the skin.